jdee/ios-knob-control/README.md

 The knob control can be circular, permitting the user to rotate it all the way around, or it can have a min. and max. angle in continuous and discrete modes.

-The control is distributed as a single pair of files (.h and .m), which you can simply drop into your project.
-They are located in the IOSKnobControl subdirectory.
+The control is distributed as a single pair of files (IOSKnobControl.h and IOSKnobControl.m in this directory), which you can simply drop into your project.

 The ios-knob-control.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control.